wingedpanther/nmbi/content/posts/nmbi/Overseas-Recognition-Prep/index.md

 * **Syllabus**

-> Pricipal's signature and college stamp is rquired on the first 3 and last 3 pages.
+> Principal's signature and college stamp is required on the first 3 and last 3 pages.

-* **Qualification form**
-  All the above docs to be dated, signed and stamped by your college principal.
-The date on all the above docs should be current date and the same.
+* **Qualification form** All the above docs to be dated, signed and stamped by your college principal.
+The date on all the above docs should be the current date and the same.

 ### List of documents need to be certified(Notary)